Many Peloton riders make efforts to increase their workout count. Getting to major milestones is just plain fun.

-It is possible to ride 100 miles on an indoor bike?
+It is possible to ride 100 miles on a Peloton?
 Yes and it is even easier to do this than outdoor, where the miles have hills and wind.

-A Peloton “just ride” style ride can be used to guide 100 miles in a single ride.
+A Peloton “just ride” style ride can be used to ride 100 miles in a single activity.
 But doing a 100 mile ride on a Peloton takes some preparation and practice.

 There are 90 minute class rides that are good training for a peloton century ride.
 But since most people will take over 5 hours to complete the century journey, the lack of need for constant motivation and instruction makes a just ride option easier.
 With the right setup you can get some work done, catch-up on reading, shows, or a podcast during a century ride.
 Others may prefer to put their head down and just hammer the pedals for a century ride.